khalid-hussain/shaheen/chap11.md

 Abu Dawood replied, "I am willing to sit with you untill the afternoon."

-Badr Bin Mughira was maneuvered from complex underground pathways into a cell whose door was only opened on such occasion.
-Besides the eight soldiers accompanying Badr Bin Mughira, there were guards standing at every step of the way.
+Badr bin Mughira was maneuvered from complex underground pathways into a cell whose door was only opened on such occasion.
+Besides the eight soldiers accompanying Badr bin Mughira, there were guards standing at every step of the way.
 The cell had a torch alight and the executioner stood waiting for him.
-Without facing any resistance from Badr Bin Mughira, the soldiers tied his wrists onto an iron rack.
+Without facing any resistance from Badr bin Mughira, the soldiers tied his wrists onto an iron rack.

-At the jailer's cue, the soldiers went out and he closed the door and said to Badr Bin Mughira, "This might seem like a routine statement but your death will grieve me like no other death.
+At the jailer's cue, the soldiers went out and he closed the door and said to Badr bin Mughira, "This might seem like a routine statement but your death will grieve me like no other death.
 So, I ask you, not in the capacity of the jailer of Al-Hamra, but as someone who sympathizes with you, would you like to express a wish that I am able to fulfill before your death?"

-Badr Bin Mughira replied, "I know you're helpless.
+Badr bin Mughira replied, "I know you're helpless.
 There is one wish that might be possible for you to fulfill and that is that someday if you might have to execute Abu Abdullah on the orders of Abu Dawood or anyone of his comrades, then, do not use this cell for this purpose.
 I do not want his blood